Reference No: BP0224Pages: 27Published on: 1, January, 1990

 Abstract: The case describes the steps taken by Mr. Poonawalla to turn around his company.
 Sufficient data are given on the various measures taken by him and the rationale behind them.
 Students are required to evaluate the turnaround strategy and make recommendation for the future. ...
 More

-Abstract: This case describes the various systems like recruitment, training, performance evaluation, and control used by Natural Resources Corporation to manage its people and the feelings of the people working at different levels in the company.
-A team of consultants is required to evaluate the people management processes in the company ...
+Abstract: This case describes the organizational structure and systems of Natural Resources Corporation and the feelings of the people working within these.
+A team of consultants appointed by the company is required to evaluate these organizational arrangements and make recommendations to the newly appointed managing director of the company.
+As background ...
 More

 Reference No: CMA0696TECPages: 8Published on: 1, January, 1990